Jerry-Kwan/MSR-DynamicSimulation/projs/md_from_scratch/data/prod_alanine_dipeptide_amber_torchmd/README.md

 from [torchmd](https://github.com/torchmd/torchmd)

-alanine_dipeptide_amber_torchmd is only used to compare the result of our program with that of torchmd
+alanine_dipeptide_amber_torchmd is only used to compare the result of our program with that of torchmd in `compare_with_torchmd.ipynb`